Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 Don't know who those people are?

-Don't worry, neither do most people over 15 (Google or Wikipedia it), but by God, do you realize how many fake stories are written about those individuals?
+Don't worry, neither do most people over 15 (Google or Wikipedia them), but by God, do you realize how many fake stories are written about those individuals?

-No, seriously, the amount of teenage girls writing about them on Wattpad and Fanfiction.net must be in the hundreds, if not thousands.
+No, seriously, the number of teenage girls writing about them on Wattpad and Fanfiction.net must be in the hundreds, if not thousands.
 The readership and views on those topics are in the millions.